 Introduction

 Despite the recent influx of machine learning algorithms applied to function prediction, there has been relatively little study devoted to the issue of class imbalance in function labels.
-This imbalance stems from the fact that the current standard set of labels for protein functions, the Gene Ontology database [1], rarely stores which proteins do not possess a function.
+This imbalance stems from the fact that the current standard set of labels for protein functions, the Gene Ontology (GO) database [1], rarely stores which proteins do not possess a function.
+If no annotation is present for a given gene to a particular GO term, it does not mean that such a gene is a negative example for that term, but rather that it is either a negative example or a positive example that has yet to be annotated.
 This situation arises due to experimental constraints: function assays are typically applied to single proteins and that protein function can be context dependent, making negative statements/labels quite uncertain, and leading to very few (or for most protein functions, not any) verified negative examples.
 This imbalance presents an obvious problem for the vast majority of machine learning techniques, which require enough examples of both the positive and negative class in order to train an accurate predictor.
 Without these labeled negative examples, authors often resort to heuristics in order to define the non-positive class; but mistakes stemming from these heuristics can lead to false negatives in the training set, and are detrimental to classifier performance.

 The situation described above, in which the only known labels are of the positive class, is not unique to the protein function prediction (PFP) problem, but also occurs in several other domains.
 It has been given the name Positive-Unlabeled (PU) learning, and there has been a surge of interest lately in this particular subset of semi-supervised machine learning problems.
 One branch of PU algorithms attempts to learn in a one-class scenario, as has been applied to biology, specifically mRNA detection [2].
 As the authors point out, however, 2-class machine algorithms often perform better when the negative class can be well defined.
 Thus the majority of PU algorithms proceed by first predicting a set of reliable negative examples before applying a traditional machine learning classifier to the enriched data as usual.
 These 2-step algorithms take many forms (see [3] for review of these methods), but in this work we will refer to two main subcategories: passive 2-step PU algorithms, which learn the negative examples through a separate mechanism from the classifying algorithm, and active 2-step PU algorithms, which work in conjunction with the classifier to learn the negative examples.